awsdocs/aws-transit-gateway-guide/doc_source/network-manager-monitor-console.md

 ![\[Topology page in the Network Manager console\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/nm-topology.png)

 On the **Topology** page, you can view the network tree for your global network\.
 By default, the page displays all resources in your global network and the logical relationships between them\.
-You can filter the network tree by resource type, and you can choose any of the nodes to view information about the specific resource it represents\.
+You can filter the network tree to show specific on\-premises resource types only, for example, the preceding image shows sites and devices, and excludes customer gateways\.
+You can choose any of the nodes to view information about the specific resource it represents\.
 The line colors represent the state of the relationships between AWS and the on\-premises resources\.

+Customer gateways are represented as the resource that you define in AWS\.
+They are displayed to the left of the VPN connection and tunnel endpoint IP addresses, as shown in the following example\.

+![\[Topology of a customer gateway\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/nm-topology-cgw.png)

 ## Events<a name="network-manager-events"></a>